The Howth Cliff Walk is one of Dublin’s most majestic coastal trails; here is all you need to know to tackle this epic peninsula.

 Make sure to end your Howth Cliff Walk in the picturesque fishing village of Howth, where you can find some of the best seafood in Ireland.

-Most locals wrap up a day on the trails with takeaway fish and chips from Beshoff’s while watching the weatherworn fishing boats coming and going from the harbour with the day’s freshest catch.
+Most locals wrap up a day on the trails with takeaway fish and chips from Beshoff’s, one of the best places for Fish and Chips in Dublin, while watching the weatherworn fishing boats coming and going from the harbour with the day’s freshest catch.

 The Howth Market is perfect for those looking to peruse a range of local and international cuisines.